nico4mcs/doc/doc/Coding/Git/GitHubPipelines.md

     ...
 ```

 A job has two names, steps which are executed and an OS they are executed on.
-In the step you can write further informations like again a name and in this example the shell and the executed command.
-This Example executes a powershell script
+In the step you can write further information like again a name and in this example the shell and the executed command.
+This example executes a powershell script

 ```yml
 GenerateMarkdown: